Last updated on October 8th, 2024

 Understanding the Concept of Flying Monkeys

-The term ‘flying monkeys’ originates from the popular classic movie, “The Wizard of Oz“, where the wicked witch had winged monkeys to carry out her evil plans.
+The term ‘flying monkeys’ originates from the popular classic movie, “The Wizard of Oz“, where the wicked witch had flying monkeys to carry out her evil plans.

 The fact that the monkeys could fly made it easy for them to capture Dorothy and her friends and transport them back to the witch’s lair.